citation-file-format/citation-file-format/schema-guide.md

 `definitions` and its subkeys should not be used directly in `CITATION.cff` files.

-- **description**: The abstract of a work.
+- **description**: The abstract of the work.
     - If the work is a journal paper or other academic work: The abstract of the work.
     - If the work is a film, broadcast or similar: The synopsis of the work.
 - **usage**:<br><br>
     ```yaml
     preferred-citation:
-      abstract: ...
+      abstract: "This work describes the software or dataset that should be actually cited. etc."
       type: generic
     ```
     ```yaml
     references:
-      -
-        abstract: ...
+      - abstract: "This work implements an algorithm that we use in our software. etc."
         type: generic
     ```